Knee Arthritis On Rise

 The knee is a hinge joint with one of the widest ranges of motion of any joint.
 The knees are the body's primary weight-bearing joints.
 For this reason, they are among the joints most commonly affected by osteoarthritis.

-No one knows what causes knee osteoarthritis.
+No one knows what causes knee arthritis.
 However, some of the causes are believed to include:

 Usually, knee arthritis comes on slowly.
 In fact, only one-third of people whose x-rays show evidence of osteoarthritis report pain or other symptoms.
 Often pain symptoms of arthritis are not noticed as much until age 45 and older.